prowsejeremy/react-card-carousel/README.md

 # React Card Carousel
 ### @jpd.nz/react-card-carousel

-A basic card carousel for react, usable with items of either fixed or varying widths.
+A basic card carousel for react, usable with items of either fixed or variable widths.
+The dimentions for each carousel item should be set by it's contents.
+This component serves to simply add carousel functionality and does not impose any default sizes.

 ### Install